 Federal College Loans

-Students who demonstrate a financial need as determined by federal guidelines will be eligible to borrow a Federal Subsidized Stafford Loan.
-Students who do not demonstrate need in the application process will have the option of applying for an Unsubsidized Federal Stafford Loan.
-The major difference between these two loans is that the student who borrows an Unsubsidized Federal Stafford Loan is responsible for the interest that accumulates while he/she is in school.
-With the Federal Subsidized Stafford Loan, the federal government pays interest and other costs during the period of enrollment.
+Students who demonstrate a financial need as determined by federal guidelines will be eligible to borrow a Federal Subsidized Direct Loan.
+Students who do not demonstrate need in the application process will have the option of applying for an Unsubsidized Federal Direct Loan.
+The major difference between these two loans is that the student who borrows an Unsubsidized Federal Direct Loan is responsible for the interest that accumulates while he/she is in school.
+With the Federal Subsidized Direct Loan, the federal government pays interest and other costs during the period of enrollment.
 Repayment by the student begins six months after he/she is no longer enrolled at least on a half-time basis.

 The interest rates on loans made during the 2022-23 academic year are 4.99 percent for both subsidized and unsubsidized loans for undergraduates.
 Annual borrowing limits are $5,500 for freshmen (0 to 28 hours); $6,500 for sophomores (29 to 58 hours); and $7,500 for juniors and seniors (59 hours or more).
 Graduate levels are at 6.54 percent, and the annual borrowing limit is $20,500.